 Making an impact:

-- The programme has resulted in approximately 419 small businesses that have either been started up or rejuvenated with the assistance of Abashintshi.
+- The programme has resulted in excess of 500 small businesses that have either been started up or rejuvenated with the assistance of the Abashintshi.
 These range from brickmaking projects, poultry and pig farms to creches and home industries, among a host of others

 - Fires on Sappi land within those communities has declined by 89% in just two years

 - Perceptions of Sappi has shifted significantly to be more positive

 - Research reveals that communities have developed a better self-help attitude

 - Since its inception the programme has been extended to more than 63 communities in KwaZulu-Natal and Mpumalanga and today involves more than 126 Abashintshi.